jonathan-wang2125/map-survey/public/instructions.md

    A good answer SHOULD…
    * Be factual and clear.
    * Rely on the map, not pre-existing knowledge of geography (although it may rely on existing knowledge of map conventions).
-   …

 2. <ins>**Determine if it’s a good or bad question**</ins>

    A good question SHOULD…
    * Be answerable with just the map, and an ordinary person’s knowledge of how to interpret maps.
    * Have a single clear answer - if there are multiple correct answers, it’s not a good question.
+   * Sometimes questions will not have an answer; simply write 'None' or 'There is no "X" on the map'.

    A good question should **NOT**…
    * Be a count value greater than 10.